 About Our Charter Schools

-With more than 1600 student currently on the waiting list for Brilla College Prep schools, Seton is committed to pursuing the launch of new schools in New York City and elsewhere.
+After successfully replicating our first Brilla charter school, Seton is committed to launching additional schools in New York City and, potentially, elsewhere.
 Each of our new schools will be modeled on Brilla College Prep, a school inspired by the classical education tradition that aims to help students grow intellectually, socially, and physically into young men and women of good character and spirit; to be prepared for high school, college, and beyond; and to be lifelong seekers of truth, beauty, and goodness.
 These six cornerstones upon which Brilla was built will shape each new school:

 - High Expectations.
 Because we believe in the inherent dignity and potential of every child, we have high expectations for our students’ academic achievement and conduct that make no excuses based on their backgrounds or socio-economic status.